MicrosoftDocs/dynamics-365-project-operations/articles/actuals/linkingactuals.md

 > ![Processing time entires in a Project Service life cycle](media/basic-guide-17.png)

-1. Time entry submission causes two journal lines to be created.
-One line for cost and one line for unbilled sales.
+1. A time entry submission creates two journal lines: one line for cost and one line for unbilled sales.
-2. Eventual approval of the time entry causes two actuals to be created.
-One actual for cost and one actual for unbilled sales.
+2. Eventual approval of the time entry creates two actuals: one actual for cost and one actual for unbilled sales.
 3. When a new project invoice is created, the invoice line transaction is created by using data from the unbilled sales actual.
-4. When the invoice is confirmed, two new actuals are created.
-One unbilled sales reversal actual and a billed sales actual.
+4. When the invoice is confirmed, two new actuals are created: an unbilled sales reversal actual and a billed sales actual.

 Each of these events creates a record in the **Transaction origin** and **Transaction connection** entities.
 These new records help build a history of relationships between the records that are created across time entry, journal line, actuals, and invoice line details.